This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Transfer the dough to a lightly floured surface and knead briefly until smooth.
-If the dough feels sticky, add a small amount of flour as needed.
+• Transfer the dough to a lightly floured surface and knead for about 1 minute until smooth.
+If the dough sticks to your hands, add a small amount of flour.

-• Divide the dough into 4 or 5 equal pieces and roll each piece into a ball.
+• Divide the dough into 4 or 5 equal pieces and roll each into a ball.

-• Cover the dough balls with a towel and let them rest for about 30 minutes before rolling.
+• Cover the dough balls with a clean towel and let them rest for 30 minutes.

-• Heat a cast iron or nonstick skillet over medium heat until hot.
+• Heat a cast iron skillet, nonstick skillet, or griddle over medium heat until hot.

-• Place the rolled dough onto the hot skillet.
-Cook for about 40 seconds, until bubbles form on the surface and golden brown spots appear on the bottom.
+• Place one tortilla onto the hot skillet and cook for about 30 to 40 seconds, until bubbles form on the surface and light brown spots appear on the bottom.

-• Flip the tortilla and cook until golden brown spots form on the second side.
+• Flip and cook another 20 to 30 seconds until light brown spots appear on the second side.
 Transfer to a plate and cover with a clean towel to keep warm.
-Repeat with the remaining dough.
+Repeat with the remaining tortillas.

 Notes